loliVessalius/recommend/README.md

-# recommendation
+# rec
-A recommendation system on Rec-Tmall
+A recommender system on Rec-Tmall